sefop/sefop-training-hub/book/01-introduction/README.md

 ### What is the cost

 What does weak engineering cost, in practice?
 Think of a system's total progress — features delivered, decisions supported, questions the business can now ask — against time.
+The following figure is an interpretation of what John Ousterhout calls 'Strategic Programming' v/s 'Tactical Programming' on his book "A Philosophy of Software Design".

 <p align="center">
   <img src="assets/02-progress-over-time.png" width="640"